cjdemille/Nexter/README.md

+v2.

+Rebuilding the Nexter project using React.
-Nexter project for the Jonas Schmedtmann Advanced CSS course.
+Designed by Jonas Schmedtmann for his Advanced CSS course on Coursera.
-Designed by Jonas Schmedtmann.
 Built by C.J.
 DeMille